SofaDefrost/SoftRobots.DesignOptimization/README.md

 * A Config class inheriting from BaseConfig describing the design variables and optimization objectives.

 ## User Interface
-In this section we introduce some commands to use the toolbox with the SensorFinger example.
+In this section we introduce the main commands for using the toolbox with the SensorFinger example.
 For testing these commands, first open a command prompt in the project directory, then type the command provided bellow.
 A list of all available commands can be read in the main.py file.

 ### Testing a baseline SOFA scene
 For running a parametric scene without optimization, the following command is available: